Jay-Z says therapists should be in schools

 "I think actually it should be in our schools.
 Children have the most going on.
 Their minds aren't fully developed," he said.

-"How can you know that when a guy's bullying you all you have to do is say, 'Man, are you OK?'" he told Jones.
+"How can you know (that) when a guy's bullying you all you have to do is say, 'Man, are you OK?'" he told Jones.

 "The Van Jones Show" airs Saturday at 7 p.m.
 ET on CNN.